Annual Bluegrass Weevil in Turf

 Biology

-Research from New York and Massachusetts indicates annual bluegrass weevil adults overwinter in treelines and other semi-protected areas on golf courses, although this has not yet been confirmed in North Carolina.
-Adults become active in late March to early April and females begin laying 2-3 eggs in leaf sheaths, typically in short-mown turf.
-Larvae emerge in mid-early April, depending on location, and develop through five instars that typically last 5-7 days each before pupating.
-Pupae develop for another 5-7 days before adults emerge, with the first peaks in adult activity usually occurring in early-mid May.
-In southwestern North Carolina, ABWs will have three generations per year, whereas in northwest North Carolina, there may only be two.
 Although there are some similarities in terms of ABW behavior in the northeast and the southeast, we have observed considerable differences in terms of life stage appearance timings.
-Adults in North Carolina appear and are active much earlier than in the northeast.
+Adults in North Carolina appear and are active much earlier than in the northeastern US.
 Once overwintered adults have emerged, ABWs quickly cycle through three generations and most ABW activity has ceased by October.
 As a result, the ABW season in North Carolina is more condensed and occurs earlier in the year.
 This can have a tremendous impact on insecticide selection and application timing for management of this pest.

 Damage

-As temperatures increase in late spring, adult annual bluegrass weevils move from their overwintering sites, feed, mate, and lay eggs in the turfgrass.
-Adults cause damage to the turfgrass plant by chewing tiny notches in blades and although past research has stated that this does not appear to have a detrimental effect on the overall health of the turf stand, we have observed an increase in turf damage with increases in adult activity.
+As temperatures increase in late spring, adult annual bluegrass weevils feed, mate, and lay eggs in the turfgrass.
+Adults cause damage to the turfgrass plant by chewing tiny notches in blades and although previous research has stated that this does not appear to have a detrimental effect on the overall health of the turf stand, we have observed noticeable turf damage coinciding with increases in adult activity.
 Larval feeding consists of tiny larvae feeding within the grass stem.
 As they grow, they move down around the outside of the plant and into the crown.
 Larval damage causes small, yellow spots on short-mown turf.
 Early damage typically occurs in mid-May.
 More significant damage is observed when there is an overlap between the previous generation’s adult population and the next generation’s larval population (early-mid July and early-mid August) (Figure 6).

 light yellow patches of damage in June, brown patches in August.